 12 - 15 In this band, interpretation, application, analysis and evaluation will be explicit and relevant.
-Answers will show sound, conceptually detailed knowledge and understanding of the strengths and limitations of the specified method.
+Answers will show sound, conceptually detailed knowledge and understanding of the strengths and limitations of qualitative documents.
 This will be accurately and sensitively interpreted and applied to the demands of the question.

-Lower in the band, answers may consider a more limited range of material or may occasionally lack focus or structure and evaluation may be less developed.
+Lower in the band, answers may consider a more limited range of material or may lack focus or structure and evaluation may be less developed.

-Higher in the band, interpretation and application may be more fully focused and/or evaluation more thorough, and answers may show a clear rationale in the organisation of material leading to a distinct conclusion.
+Higher in the band, interpretation and application will be more fully focused and evaluation more thorough.

-Students will apply a range of relevant strengths and limitations of using covert observation, to the particular research issues relating to court proceedings.
-These may include some of the following, though answers do not need to include all of these, even for full marks:
+Students will apply a range of relevant strengths and limitations of using qualitative documents as a means of investigating the particular research issue of suicide.
+These may include some of the following, and/or other concerns, though answers do not need to include all of these, even for full marks: